xma711/notebook/linux/systemd/README.md

-systemd is the software to auto start programs in some linux system, like archlinux.
+Systemd is the software to auto start programs in some linux system, like archlinux.

 - commands: